Back to Journal

 In Kenya, land regulation operates across multiple layers:

-Each layer influences what can — and cannot — be built.
+Each layer determines what can — and cannot — be built.

 Building Heights & Density: What Each Area Allows

-One of the biggest drivers of land value today is how much you are allowed to build.
+One of the biggest drivers of land value today is:

 But here’s the challenge: